Ukraine’s schools reopen after UNICEF helps to rebuild

 Over the last year, 13-year-old Maria's school in Irpin, Ukraine has changed dramatically.
 Now, thanks to help from the United Nations Children’s Fund (UNICEF), it has gone from being a war-ravaged pile of bricks and broken glass, to a modern learning space.

-As part of its EUR 4.8 million reconstruction of the school, UNICEF has also built a safe and comfortable air raid shelter for the teachers and children.
+With funding from the European Union, UNICEF has also built a safe and comfortable air raid shelter for teachers and children.

 "Sometimes, I thought that my school would be closed forever, but now I'm proud to see it beautiful and comfortable"